-At 10.23am the NZdata system accesses broker data via the Bloomberg server API service.
-Brokers will report any transactions that have occurred in the window via email and load the information into NZdata.
-The NZFBF Helpdesk complete several checks to ensure all data is valid using the Bloomberg screens and broker emails.
-If brokers are unable to access the NZdata system, for whatever reason, the NZFBF helpdesk can load the information noted above into NZdata.
+This step uses arms-length transactions that have been transacted in any of the six tenors during the two-minute rate-set window.
+The Brokers report any transactions that occur during the two-minute window via email and load the information into NZdata.
+NZFBF complete several checks to ensure all data is valid using the Broker's emails.
+If brokers are unable to access the NZdata system, for whatever reason, NZFBF can load the information into NZdata.